Petition for Entry Form Applications

 *Info for LPN Progression Students

-Core nursing courses are both theory and clinical nursing courses.
+You are petitioning to begin both the theory and clinical nursing courses.
 The course numbers are 543-101 through 543-116.

 Does WCTC maintain wait lists for Nursing?